USS F. J. Luckenbach: Post World War I

 Decommissioned on 18 August 1919, F. J. Luckenbach was transferred to the Shipping Board the same day for return to her owner.
 Once again SS F. J. Luckenbach, she resumed commercial service as a cargo ship.

 War Relief and Sea Going Cowboys

 In 1946 after World War II the F. J. Luckenbach was used as livestock ship, also called a cowboy ship.
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS F. J. Luckenbach was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
 The F. J. Luckenbach made trips horses, several thousand baby chicks and hay bales to Poland on each trip.
-F. J. Luckenbach moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+F. J. Luckenbach moved horses, heifers, and mules as well as some chicks, rabbits, and goats.